-A worked example estimating the number of sheep grazing days in a paddock is given in Table 2.1.
+Below is a worked example estimating the number of sheep grazing days in a paddock.

-Estimation of the amount of pasture and sheep grazing days in a paddock.
+Table 2.1 Estimation of the amount of pasture and sheep grazing days in a paddock.
 Assumptions: early winter (1 May) when pasture growth is 10 kg DM/ha/day and maintenance feed required for the ewes is 1 kg DM/head/day.

-Paddock size: 5 ha

-Average pasture length: before grazing: 4 cm - 1400 kg DM/ha

-after grazing: 1 cm - 800 kg DM/ha

-This same method can be used for other classes of stock using pasture feeding

-Pasture growth: Ignore in this case

-Pasture available: (1400-800) x 5 = 3000 kg DM/ha

-Number of ewes: 1500

-Feed required: 1500 x 1 = 1500 kg DM/day

-Number of grazing days: 3000/1500 = 2 grazing days
+Paddock size 5 ha Average pasture length before grazing: 4 cm-1400 kg DM/ha after grazing: 1 cm-800 kg DM/ha This same method can be used for other classes of stock using pasture feeding Pasture growth Ignore in this case Pasture available (1400-800) x 5 = 3000 kg DM/ha Number of ewes 1500 Feed required 1500 x 1 = 1500 kg DM/day Number of grazing days 3000/1500 = 2 grazing days

-needs from Appendix 1.
-Where pasture growth and grazing period are greater the extra DM should be included in the quantity of feed available eg. in this case pasture available from growth is insignificant at $5 \times 10 = 50 \text{ kg DM/ha/d}$.
+Where pasture growth and grazing period are greater the extra DM should be included in the quantity of feed available eg. in this case pasture available from growth is insignificant at 5 x 10 = 50 kg DM/ha/d.